cargomedia/vagrant-phpstorm-tunnel/README.md

   config.phpstorm_tunnel.project_home = '/home/vagrant/fuboo'
 end
 ```
 By default the plugin assumes that your project is shared as `/vagrant` in the VM.
-> plugin will copy PhpStorm's helper-scripts into `.idea/vagrant/tmp/` to make them accessible from within the VM.
+It will copy PhpStorm's helper-scripts into `.idea/vagrant/tmp/` to make them accessible from within the VM.

 PhpStorm
 --------